 You thought long and hard about moving.
 You know it’s a stressful situation between preparing the house for viewing, packing and making the place available.
 Now that you’ve made the decision to move, it can’t happen fast enough.
-That is why you should do these six things to get your house ready for a sale in Los Angeles.
+That is why you should do these six things to get your house ready for a sale in Riverside.
 Checking these off your list will make the process faster and help get a buyer sooner than later.

 1. Get Rid of Clutter

 Getting rid of clutter is the first step in preparing your house for sale.
 Toss out things you don’t need or are broken.
 Donate what you can and put knick knacks away.
 Keep the floors clear, windows open to light and countertops free of anything that doesn’t have a function to be there – you can keep the coffee maker on the kitchen counter.
 No one would believe real people lived there without one anyways.

 You’re going to be moving when the house sells so why not get a jump on the packing.
 This could start with the things you pulled off of shelves and counters in the de-clutter stage.
 But you can take it further by packing books, seasonal clothing and kitchen items not regularly used.
 Get a storage unit for a couple of months if possible to organize your move as you pack and get the house as cleared out as possible for the sale.